Calculate your contribution

 Employees pay 60% of the total 1% contribution rates.

-For example, if your wages total $1,000 for the pay period, you would pay $6 (60% of 1%) as your portion of the contribution for that pay period.
-The maximum employee wage for contributions is set at the social security wage index (changes each year).
-For 2024, it is $168,600.
-You don’t pay contributions for wages beyond the maximum wage.
+For example, if your wages total $1,000 for the pay period, you would pay $6 (60% of the total contribution rate of 1%) as your portion of the contribution for that pay period.
+The annual maximum employee wage for contributions is set at the Social Security wage index (changes each year).
+For 2025, it is $176,100 and for 2026 it is $184,500.
+You don't pay contributions for wages beyond the maximum wage amount for each employer you work for.
+If you have more than one employer, you must reach your maximum wage for each employer before they stop taking out contributions.

 Calculator

-Enter the amount of wages for a pay period.
+Enter the amount of wages for one pay period.
 For example, if you make $1,000 a month, enter $1,000 and select Calculate.
 The calculator will give you the estimated employer and employee contributions, and the total contribution.

 Notes

-Small employers with fewer than 25 employees on average don’t have to pay the employer contribution.
+Small employers with fewer than 25 employees on average generally don’t have to pay the employer contribution.
 Learn more.

 If you are self-employed, please use net income.

-For information on taxes, please go to the taxability fact sheet.
+For information on taxes, please go to the Taxability Fact Sheet.

 What employers need to do